mauriciojost/olympus-photosync/README.md

     ![PC correctly connected to the camera](doc/images/oishare-wifi-connected-ok.jpg)

-3. Now you can launch the application executing _photosync_ (depending on how you installed the application and your OS)
+3. Now you can launch the application executing _photosync_

     The application will start copying files from your camera to a local directory (as configured).
-To tune your application (to launch GUI, write to a different directory, sync certain files, etc.) continue below.

-    The application synchronizes media one way (remote to local), if remote files are already copied locally the application will skip them, so it is safe to run it multiple times to finish synchronization in case of network connectivity issues.
+    By default, the application synchronizes media one way (remote to local), if remote files are already copied locally the application will skip them, so it is safe to run it multiple times to finish synchronization in case of network connectivity issues.

+    However more customized behaviour can be achieved via configuration.
+See section below.

 ### Configure